creativescala/creative-scala/book/src/pages/polygons/04-creative.md

 ## Polygon Spiral

-This takes the idea of concentric polygons and adds a small rotation at each step.
-Here I slowly change the stroke hue as the spiral grows.
+This next example takes the idea of concentric polygons and adds a small rotation at each step.
+Here I've used a fill instead of a stroke.
+Alternating between white and black fills give the result an [Op Art](https://en.wikipedia.org/wiki/Op_art) style.

 @:doodle("spiral", "Creative.spiralExercise")

-This alternate version uses a fill instead of a stroke.
-Alternating between white and black fills give the result an [Op Art](https://en.wikipedia.org/wiki/Op_art) style.

-@:doodle("spiral-op-art", "Creative.spiralOpArtExercise")

 ## Rosettes

+Our method of constructing polygons was to join each vertex to its neighbours with a straight line.
+If we skip one or more points we get what is called a star polygon.

 @:doodle("rosette", "Creative.rosetteExercise")